athuan/NMT-UET/Instructions/ResourcesAndTools.md

 # Deep learning and Python
 - Python:  We only support python 3+ on this server.
 If you still want to use python 2+, let try on your own virtualenv.

-- Install and Usage: We recommend you to follow those steps for the first time of using this server:
+- Install and Usage of Deep learning frameworks: We recommend you to follow those steps for the first time of using this server:
     * Create your own virtualenv by using a command:
         * virtualenv -p python3 your_directory_or_project